Google

 Eurostar

-The Eurostar is a great way to get around France's major cities, and to London and Amsterdam, at high speed.
-You can great packages by checking out our Eurostar Deals
+The Eurostar is a great way to get around France and to France's major cities like Paris or Marseille, and onto London, Amsterdam and Brussels at high speed.

 Train